Morbid Angel: Rise to success (1991–1995)

 In 1991, Morbid Angel released their second album, Blessed Are the Sick, which was met with widespread critical acclaim, and is considered by many to be a landmark release in the death metal genre.
 Morbid Angel toured worldwide in support of Blessed Are the Sick throughout 1991 and 1992, headlining a European tour with Sadus, Cathedral, Godflesh and Unleashed, a North American tour (also supported by Unleashed) and then a European tour with Entombed and Unleashed.
 They also were one of the opening acts (along with Kreator, Sepultura, Headhunter and Wolfsbane) for Motörhead on the "Christmas Metal Meetings '91" tour, and toured Australia for the first time.

-Following the success of Altars of Madness and Blessed Are the Sick, Morbid Angel were signed by Irving Azoff to Giant Records for one album, with the option of five more.
+Following the success of Altars of Madness and Blessed Are the Sick, Morbid Angel was signed by Irving Azoff to Giant Records for one album, with the option of five more.
 In late 1992, second guitarist Richard Brunelle was kicked out of the band due to alleged substance abuse; instead of replacing him, Morbid Angel moved on as a three-piece.

 On June 22, 1993, the band released their third full-length album Covenant, which went on to sell over 150,000 copies in the United States alone.
 Their record label dedicated promotional resources to the album, and commissioned music videos for the songs "Rapture" and "God of Emptiness".
-These music videos were put on heavy rotation by MTV, and the latter also appeared on the television show Beavis and Butt-head.
+These music videos were put on heavy rotation by MTV, and the latter also appeared on the television show Beavis and Butt-Head.
 The success of the album enabled the band to tour with Black Sabbath and Motörhead across the United States from February through March 1994, which David Vincent credits with helping the band significantly expand their audience.
 Morbid Angel also toured North America with Kreator and Paradise Lost, and Europe with Grave and Dismember.

 The band released its fourth studio album, Domination, on May 9, 1995, which featured new guitarist Erik Rutan of Ripping Corpse.
 It proved to be a somewhat controversial album among fans, featuring a slower, more atmospheric and experimental sound than on previous albums.
 AllMusic describes the album's sound as "more groove-oriented".
 The album has gone on to sell over 100,000 copies in the United States alone.
 Regardless, following the release of the album, their record label dropped them from their roster.